ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Around 300 probabilistic and nuclear safety analysts, engineers, educators, regulators, government officials, consultants and policy-makers from around the world attend the PSA series of technical exchange and networking conferences.
 With over two hundred oral and poster presentations, coupled with one-of-a-kind panel sessions scheduled over a six-day period, you cannot afford to miss this unique chance to showcase your organization.

 Major industry, government and consulting organizations, and university departments that are actively engaged in the nuclear safety field will be present at PSA21.
-Attendees from the U.S. and approximately 20 other nations will be in Columbus, Ohio for PSA21.
+Attendees from the U.S. and approximately 20 other nations will be attending virtually.